Inflect logo

 Natural Disaster Risk

-Serbia has a medium overall disaster risk profile, with an INFORM Risk score of 3.4 out of 10 as of September 2025.
-While the overall threat is moderate, operators should engineer facilities to mitigate specific, localized hazards.
+Belgrade has a moderate overall disaster risk profile, with a score of 3.4 out of 10, as of September 2025.
+The risk assessment indicates that while the overall threat is not severe, specific environmental factors require consideration in infrastructure planning.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business